In this video, Ida senior audiologist, Melanie Gregory, describes the Reflective Journal and explains how it can be used.

 The Reflective Journal will help you gain deeper insight into your clinical practice and to help you understand your own behavior.

-Reflecting on your practice can help you become more patient-centered, reduce stress in your workday, and become more time efficient with patients.
+Reflecting on your practice can help you become more person-centered, reduce stress in your workday, and become more time efficient with clients.

 To reflect means to think about one's own behavior in a critical way - to ponder and consider one's own actions with an objective lens.